ClockworkDev/Spritesheet.js/README.md

 # Spritesheet.js
 A library to use spritesheet based animations in the HTML5 canvas.
 Spritesheets are images that contain all the assets needed to render one (or many) 2D animations on the screen, and are comonly used in (but not limited to) videogames.
-This library was originally developed for one of my games (Paradux, for the Imagine Cup), so some features are quite particular and they won't be needed in most of the common usage cases.
+This library is a fork of the one developed for one of my games (Paradux, for the Imagine Cup), so some features are quite particular and they won't be needed in most of the common usage cases.
 Despite that, the library pretends to be generic enough to be used in almost any web/game/app that uses spritesheets, and be platform and device independent (that is the reason why some features, as rotation, were not initially considered).
 ## Main concepts
 There are four levels to consider when designing a spritesheet:
 * **Frames**